|

 Handicap bets allow for a draw outcome while Asian Handicap bets

-do not allow for a draw.
+don't.
 Should the game draw after the handicap

 is added, all bets are cancelled and stakes refunded.